SetroZ/IA-2/Report.md

 - **Unique Assignment:** Each task is to be assigned to one and only one employee.
 - **Capacity Constraint:** The total amount of task hours assigned to an employee shouldn’t exceed an employee’s available hours.
 - **Skill Level Constraint:** A task should only be assigned to an employee if and only if the employee’s skill level is at least equal to or more than the task’s difficulty.
-- **Specialized Skill Matching:** A task can only be assigned to an employee if and only if the employee has that specific skill that the task requires.
+- **Specialised Skill Matching:** A task can only be assigned to an employee if and only if the employee has that specific skill that the task requires.
 - **Deadline Consideration:** if an employee finishes the task before its deadline, a penalty is added.

 ### Cost Function
 The cost function quantifies how "bad" or inefficient a particular task assignment solution is by summing penalties for violating key constraints.
-The objective is to minimize this cost, ensuring a more optimal and feasible task-to-employee allocation.
+The objective is to minimise this cost, ensuring a more optimal and feasible task-to-employee allocation.

 It is defined as:

 $$\text{Cost} = \beta \cdot \text{Skill Mismatch Penalty} + \alpha \cdot \text{Overload Penalty} + \delta \cdot \text{Difficulty Violation Penalty} + \gamma \cdot \text{Deadline Violation Penalty} + \sigma \cdot \text{Unique Assignment Violation Penalty}$$
 Each term represents a different type of constraint violation or inefficiency:
-- **Overload Penalty ($\alpha$):** Penalizes solutions where an employee is assigned more task hours than their available working hours.
+- **Overload Penalty ($\alpha$):** Penalises solutions where an employee is assigned more task hours than their available working hours.
 - **Skill Mismatch Penalty ($\beta$):** Applies when a task is assigned to an employee who lacks the specific skill required for the task.
 - **Difficulty Violation Penalty ($\delta$):** Incurred when a task is assigned to an employee whose skill level is below the task’s difficulty.
 - **Deadline Violation Penalty ($\gamma$):** Applies if a task is completed too early (before its deadline).
-- **Unique Assignment Violation Penalty ($\sigma$):** Penalizes cases where tasks are either not assigned at all or assigned to more than one employee.
+- **Unique Assignment Violation Penalty ($\sigma$):** Penalises cases where tasks are either not assigned at all or assigned to more than one employee.

 ## 1.2 Aim and Scope